 A simple exercise to help you, get started:

 The Answer: Brevity & Persuasive Messages.
 What you say in two words, try to say in a more powerful single word.
-Remember the shorter and simpler your message, the higher are the chances of reaching your target audience both online and offline.
+Remember the shorter and simpler your message, the higher the chances of reaching your target audience both online and offline.

 Copywriting is a world apart from academic writing.
-While grammar and spelling are still important, it’s time to rest all the other writing techniques that our teachers hammered into us at school.
+While grammar and spelling are still important, it’s time to rest on all the other writing techniques that our teachers hammered into us at school.

 Great copywriters don’t just follow rules.
-They know how and when to break the rules for the maximum impact.
+They know how and when to break the rules for maximum impact.
 And, here’s how to do that: